artswithastriya/cinderella-terminal/README.md

 ## Why?
 I wanted to use the tui crate for [Cinderella](https://github.com/lovelyyfiaaa/cinderella).
 Well, unfortunately, Termion doesn't work on Windows, it was made primarily for Unix-like systems.
 Crossterm fills in that gap, by having a Windows backend.

+There is a common practice to not blindly pull in dependencies, as it can be a supply chain attack vector!

-But for me personally, Termion can be trusted more than Crossterm, since it was made by the Redux folks~!!
+So I personally would prefer Termion to Crossterm, since it was made by the Redux folks~!!

 I'm pretty sure everyone knows about Jeremy Soller, the maintainer for Termion.
 He's even a System76 employee, soo there are more trust to his works than say, someone that I have never met yet.

+This is nothing against Crossterm  and its developers <3

+Crossterm will still be used on non-Unix platforms~!!

 Additionally, Termion is in a stable release!! ^^

 ## Installa
-Crossterm, since there isn't a great way to set default features based on the target!!
+By default, Ctermderella uses Crossterm, since there isn't a great way to set default features based on the `cfg` target!!

-So if you would like to use this crate fully, you will have to enable the `termion` feature.
+So if you would like to use this crate fully, you will have to enable the `termion` feature on `cfg(unix)` platforms!!

 ```toml
 [target.'cfg(windows)'.dependencies]